-As we work with hundreds of people each year we would like to provide ongoing support to our participants, at the end of a projects.
-This resource will potentially offer a ‘taster’ for some of our activities to people we have yet to work with.
+As we work with hundreds of people each year we want to provide ongoing support to our participants, at the beginning and end of our projects with them.
+This resource will also offer a ‘taster’ for some of our current activities, to people we have yet to work with.

-We have recently applied for a grant to provide Last Legs with ongoing funding to develop these ideas further.
+We have recently received a grant to provide Last Legs with ongoing funding to develop these ideas further.

-In the meantime here is a taste of some work in progress for development
+In the meantime here is a taste of work in progress for development

 Foam printing plate from pizza foam base